-How much Real Madrid and Atletico Earned during Last Champions League prize money ?
+How much Real Madrid and Juventus Earned during 2016-17 Champions League in prize money ?

 Real Madrid defeated Juventus in the final of 2017 Champions League to retain Champions League title and set to pocket around €89.5 million from their 2016-17 european campaign.
 While Juventus will be making around €101.1 million more than Madrid because of bigger chunk of italian market pool money going Juventus way.

 - Real Madrid will earn around €35.3 million in market pool money plus €55.7m in performance based money if they win the 2018 final elevating their total to a massive €90.8 million.